Rat (film): Plot

-After his usual night of drinking at the local pub, Hubert Flynn (Pete Postlethwaite) returns home and transforms into a rat.
+After his usual night of drinking at the local pub, Hubert Flynn returns home and transforms into a rat.
 Hubert's family each have different views on him now that he became a rodent.
-His wife Conchita (Imelda Staunton) thinks that this change is supposed to be a lesson to Hubert and that the reason he transformed is his own fault.
-Their son Pius (Andrew Lovern), destined for a religious life, feels that because his father is now an animal, his family should kill him.
-Their daughter Marietta (Kerry Condon) feels that the rat is still her father and that they should treat him with love and respect.
+His wife Conchita thinks that this change is supposed to be a lesson to Hubert and that the reason he transformed is his own fault.
+Their son Pius, destined for a religious life, feels that because his father is now an animal, his family should kill him.
+Their daughter Marietta feels that the rat is still her father and that they should treat him with love and respect.

-After hearing the news of a man changing into a rat on the local radio, ghostwriter Phelim Spratt (David Wilmot) convinces Conchita to write a book of the story.
+After hearing the news of a man changing into a rat on the local radio, ghostwriter Phelim Spratt convinces Conchita to write a book of the story.
 Because Phelim wants to write about Conchita's bravery and the family's loyalty to Hubert in the face of adversity, he suggests that they take Hubert out to the pub and bookie to see his friends and to show the public that they are proud of him.

-Conchita sends for her brother, Matt (Frank Kelly), whom she describes as "a rock of sense".
+Conchita sends for her brother, Matt, whom she describes as "a rock of sense".
 After telling the family all of the changes they will have to undergo, including Hubert's poor hygiene, unemployment, and unusual diet, Matt feels that Hubert would be more comfortable in a maggot factory with other rats.
 This decision is further solidified after Hubert bites Conchita on the finger.

 After the family leaves him at the maggot factory, Hubert treks forty miles back to the house to be with his family on Christmas.
-With Hubert nearly dead from exhaustion, Conchita calls the doctor (Geoffrey Palmer) and sends Pius to get Father Geraldo (Niall Toibin) to perform the last rites and an exorcism.
+With Hubert nearly dead from exhaustion, Conchita calls the doctor and sends Pius to get Father Geraldo to perform the last rites and an exorcism.
 After the doctor tells Conchita to cool Hubert down because of his fever, they put him in the refrigerator.
 Father Geraldo then arrives and performs the exorcism and Hubert emerges from the refrigerator as a man.